-- · High school or college Biology with lab and Chemistry with lab, both with C or higher - · College prep Algebra I with a C or higher, or NHTI's MATH092C with a C or higher - High school- or college-level Physics recommended, such NHTI's PHYS133C - An essay on desire to enter the field of Radiation Therapy.
+- High school or college Biology with lab and Chemistry with lab, both with C or higher - · College prep Algebra I with a C or higher, or NHTI's MATH092C with a C or higher - · High school-level physics recommended - An essay on desire to enter the field of Radiation Therapy.
 Essay directions: Radiation Therapy Essay requirement - A completed course in BLS CPR from the American Red Cross, American Heart Association, or the National Safety Council.
 Online-only programs are not approved.
 For more information on CPR requirements, see Health Services. - A personal interview with qualified applicants will be arranged by the department after the application deadline